sappho7124/Blockchain.com/README.md

-# e.g.Blockchain
+# e.g.Blockchain Bank

-e.g.Blockchain is a website i made to expand my portfolio, it was built using tailwind, all code was made by me but the design was made by Cristian Muñoz
+e.g.Blockchain Bank is a website i made to expand my portfolio, it was built using tailwind, all code was made by me but the design was made by Cristian Muñoz

 ## Authors